Clean Air Strategy

 Reporting on Air quality

-Chorley Council produce an Annual Status Report (ASR) which is submitted to DEFRA for approval and published on the Council’s website, in-line with statutory requirements.
+Chorley Council produce an Annual Status Report (ASR) which is submitted to DEFRA for approval and published on the council’s website, in-line with statutory requirements.
 This report provides an annual update on air pollution monitoring results and trends, updating on the progress of measures being implemented across the Borough to improve air quality, not just by Chorley Council, but partners and outside agencies.

 Planning and development